csillagmolnar/CC-PA/guide.md

     - Offensive machine (10.10.0.138)
         - Foxyproxy

-            It heps you configure your web browser to use a forward proxy.
+            It helps you configure your web browser to use a forward proxy.

             Postman and Burp Suite have their own proxy, with Foxyproxy it is very easy to switch between them.